Modality and Memory

 }

-In Neut, a variable defined at layer n can only be used at layer n.
-For example, the following is not a valid term:
+A variable defined at layer n can only be used at the same layer.
+For example, the following code is invalid because the variable x

 define bar(): unit {